fatash89/atom/README.md

 #### Nucleus Image for ARM

-An example command to build the atom image for ARM can be seen below:
+An example command to build the nucleus image for ARM can be seen below:

 ```
 $ docker buildx build \